CLARIAH/mediasuite-info/docs/faq/howto-play-view.md

 The Media Suite provides access to data from different institutions ([data providers](http://mediasuitedata.clariah.nl/group)), but does not host all the media resources (e.g., videos, images, documents).
 When you find a resource that is not viewable/playable this may be due to three reasons:

-1. The resource may not have been digitised.
-In these cases, you can consult the metadata, but you cannot view the content.
-In the [[Search tool]], you will find in these cases an icon with a closed eye, you should consult the metadata in the [[Resource viewer]] to identify if the item is not digitised.
-A way to solve this is to contact (or visit) the the providing institution.
+1. The resource has not been digitised yet: you can inspect the record’s metadata, but not the actual  content.
+These cases are marked with a “closed eye” icon in the result list of the [Search tool](http://mediasuite.clariah.nl/documentation/tools/single-search).
+Please inspect the metadata in the [Resource viewer](http://mediasuite.clariah.nl/documentation/tools/resource-viewer) to find out whether an item has actually been digitised.
+A way to solve this issue is to contact (or visit) the collection owner.

-2. The resource may be digitized, but not have been made available by the content provider to be played or viewed via the Media Suite.
-This can happen in the case of privacy or copyright restrictions.
-In Version 3, this case is most frequent in for the DANS oral history collections.
-In this case, you will find a closed eye icon next to the resource in your result list.
+2. The resource is digitized, but the content provider prohibited  play-out  via the Media Suite (because, for example, of privacy or copyright restrictions).
+In Version 3, this scenario mostly applies to the DANS oral history collection.

-3. The resource may have been made available by the content provider, but with certain additional security.
-In Version 3, this case applies to the collections provided by The Netherlands Institute for Sound and Vision.
-To play or view their content, you will have to request a VPN connection (use our [[contact information]], which has to be used even after being logged in to the Media Suite.
+3. The resource’s content is  available, but requires additional authentication or access request.
+In Version 3, this case applies mostly to some collections from DANS.
+You can use our [Contact information](http://mediasuite.clariah.nl/contact), or the contact information pages of the data providers if you find issues in viewing the content.
+Please check before if this is not due to a common technical problem (see the [Troubleshoting section](http://mediasuite.clariah.nl/documentation/troubleshooting)).

-See more information under the [[FAQ: What kind of data is available via the Media Suite?]].
+   For more information see [FAQ: What kind of data is available via the Media Suite?](http://mediasuite.clariah.nl/documentation/faq/what-data)

+*(Written by Liliana Melgar, revised by Roeland Ordelman and Kaspar Beelen.
+Last edit: October 2, 2018)*